 Mirrors can be both wonderful and useful, especially when used appropriately for grooming or decorative purposes.
 However, some of us may find that as time passes, we have developed an unhealthy relationship with the mirror.
 But how do we know if our relationship with the mirror has become toxic?
 This post will review how to change your relationship with the mirror.

 Below are a few criteria:

 If you answered “yes” to any of the above, you might have an unhealthy relationship with the mirror.
-Now that you know where you stand with the mirror, let’s talk about how you can improve the relationship.
+Now that you know where you stand with the mirror, let’s talk about how you can change your relationship with the mirror:

 These tips will help you to start the journey of changing your relationship with the mirror.
 However, it’s important to note that this this journey can be long and will evolve over time.
 It’s important to periodically assess how you feel in front of the mirror, and how that is affecting your self-concept.